Climate change in Kansas

 Climate change in Kansas encompasses the effects of climate change, attributed to man-made increases in atmospheric carbon dioxide, in the U.S. state of Kansas.

 In May 2019, The Kansas City Star noted recent findings suggesting that "climate change in Kansas, Missouri and elsewhere could eventually lead to thunderstorms that are wetter and perhaps more violent, flooding ... and more droughts".
-The United States Environmental Protection Agency reports:

-"Kansas's climate is changing.
+The United States Environmental Protection Agency (EPA) reports "Kansas's climate is changing.
 In the past century, most of the state has warmed by at least half a degree (F).
 The soil is becoming drier.
 Rainstorms are becoming more intense, and floods are becoming more severe.
 Warming winters and changes in the timing and size of rainfall events have altered crop yields.
 In the coming decades, summers are likely to become increasingly hot and dry, creating problems for agriculture and possibly human health.

 Precipitation and water resources

-"Changing climate is likely to increase the demand for water but make it less available.
+According to the EPA "Changing climate is likely to increase the demand for water but make it less available.
 Soils have become drier over the last several decades, and they are likely to continue to become drier as warmer temperatures increase evaporation and water use by plants.
 Average rainfall during the summer is likely to decrease.
 Seventy years from now, the longest period without rain each year is likely to be three or four days longer than today.
 Warmer temperatures and drier soils are also likely to decrease the average flow of rivers and streams, because drier soil retains more water when it rains".

-"Drier soils will increase the need for farmers to irrigate their crops, but sufficient water might not be available.
+According to the EPA "Drier soils will increase the need for farmers to irrigate their crops, but sufficient water might not be available.
 Approximately 22 percent of the farmland in Kansas is irrigated, mostly with ground water from the High Plains Aquifer System.
 As a result, this aquifer is becoming depleted.
 Since the 1950s, the amount of water stored in the aquifer has declined by more than 25 percent in many parts of the state".

-"Decreased river flows can create problems for navigation, recreation, public water supplies, and electric power generation.
+According to the EPA "Decreased river flows can create problems for navigation, recreation, public water supplies, and electric power generation.
 Commercial navigation can be suspended during droughts when there is too little water to keep channels deep enough for barge traffic.
 Decreased river flows can also lower the water level in lakes and reservoirs, which may limit municipal water supplies and impair swimming, fishing, and other recreational activities.
 Although the state has only one hydroelectric dam, conventional power plants also need adequate water for cooling.
 Compounding the problem, rising temperatures are expected to increase the demand for electricity for air conditioning".